-We estimate the price setting using an error correction model (see Sargan, 1980), where parameters related to the short-term price growth and the long-run price level are estimated simultaneously.
-The following shows consistency between the error correction model employed and the economic theory derived in the previous section.
+We estimate the price setting using an error correction model (see Sargan 1980), where parameters related to the short-term price growth and the long-run price level given in equation (7) are estimated simultaneously.
+Hence, the following shows consistency between the error correction model employed and the economic theory derived in the previous section.